 Daily Water Intake

+I’m wondering if I need to adjust the recommendation for daily water intake according to my body size.
+I am 42 years old, 5-foot-2 and weigh 108 pounds, and I cannot seem to drink all the water that nutritionists say I should in a day.
 I can get down about 48-55 ounces, but I also like to drink 8 ounces of fruit juice a day, and I can’t if I am full of water.
 I also try to eat 2-3 fruits and 2-3 vegetable servings, but my stomach just can’t seem to hold all that in a day.
 I have cut back on junk food in the last few years, and that helps some. —K.J., Orlando, Florida